spacetelescope/jupyterhub-deploy/README.md

 The code in this repository does not include an installable package, but rather a collection of tools, Docker image configurations, Helm charts, and tests.

 Much of the content here is derived from the [Zero-to-JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest) project.
 The JupyterHub software is installed in a Kubernetes cluster on Amazon Web Services (AWS).
-Terraform is used for cluster deployments - our Terraform configurations can be found [here](https://github.com/spacetelescope/terraform-deploy).
+Terraform is used for cluster deployments - configurations can be found [here](https://github.com/spacetelescope/terraform-deploy).

 ### Usage